pavel-filatov/yelp-challenge/README.md

 # yelp-challenge

-Project to demonstrate basic data engineering skills
+Project to demonstrate basic data engineering skills.

 ## How to Use It (The Easy Path)